GSA/site-scanning-documentation/pages/candidate-scans.md

 * For the Feedback Analytics program
   * Priority - page load time, other performance data.
   * Monitor the adoption of Touchpoints.
+  * Presence of forms
+    * Analyze the source code of eage page that loads in order to detect forms and/or PRA numbers.  (a lot more technical detail on ways to do this [here](https://github.com/18F/Spotlight/issues/438))
 * For the US Digital Registry
   * Maybe some way to validate or authenticate offical government social media accounts?
   * Find new social media accounts that need to be added to the registry by looking at all links in the page
   * A more radical idea - take over what it does by consuming social_media.json files.
 Relevant mainly if there's ever a future need to deprecate it's primary engine.
 * For search.gov
+  * Implement the search scan that Carter built for them internally
   * Scan for CMS (site-inspector, builtwith API)
   * Have our scan data serve a domain owner to prepare and know that they are ready to move websites or make another major change
   * Or, have a series of datapoints that get to what they look for each time.
 E.g. Is domain of entries the same as the domain